<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 If landlords have military tenants, they should note that federal laws protect their renter status and allow early lease terminations.

-In most cases, servicemembers have three legal ways to break a lease:
+In most cases, service members have three legal ways to break a lease:

 1. The Servicemembers Civil Relief Act (SCRA)